NexGenCloud/hyperstack-sdk-javascript/docs/KeypairApi.md

 List key pairs

 Retrieves a list of your existing SSH key pairs, providing details for each.
-For additional information on SSH key pairs, [**click here**](https://infrahub-doc.nexgencloud.com/docs/features/keypairs-available-features).
+For more information on SSH key pairs, [**click here**](https://docs.hyperstack.cloud/docs/api-reference/core-resources/keypairs/).

 ### Example